espnet/espnet/egs2/css10/tts1/README.md

 # CSS10 RECIPE

-This is the recipe of 10 langauge TTS model with [CSS10](https://github.com/Kyubyong/css10).
+This is the recipe of 10 language TTS model with [CSS10](https://github.com/Kyubyong/css10).

 Before running the recipe, please download from https://github.com/Kyubyong/css10.
 Then, edit 'CSS10' in `db.sh` and locate unzipped dataset as follows: